 The LeafLink platform is designed to connect cannabis buyers and sellers, supporting them through the full lifecycle of their orders.
 The company facilitates approximately 40 percent of all legal wholesale in the states and almost $5 billion in general merchandise value (GMV), according to Smith.

 Recognizing the complexity of the B2B supply chain, LeafLink is working to offer customers a seamless solution that ties in naturally to their operations.

 LeafLink is in nearly 30 different markets across the United States, as well as a couple of provinces in Canada.
 It is in major markets like Michigan, Colorado and California.
 Some of the large customers using the company’s platform include Columbia Care, MariMed, Kiva and Wana Brands.

 The company is currently excited about East Coast markets in the United States, eyeing states like Massachusetts, New Jersey and New York.

 In Canada, the company does have a presence in provinces that offer more opportunities for private operations.
-Many markets on the international level, like markets in the EU, leverage existing pharmaceutical distribution channels.
+Many markets on the international level, like those in the EU, leverage existing pharmaceutical distribution channels.
 LeafLink doesn’t see as much opportunity to grow in markets with that kind of model, but it is keeping a close watch on how international opportunities develop.